Santoi/quantum-chess/extlib/googletest/docs/advanced.md

 namespace foo {

-class Bar {  // We want googletest to be able to charId instances of this.
+class Bar {  // We want googletest to be able to print instances of this.
 ...
   // Create a free inline friend function. friend std::ostream& operator<<(std::ostream& os, const Bar& bar) {
-    return os << bar.DebugString();  // whatever needed to charId bar to os }
+    return os << bar.DebugString();  // whatever needed to print bar to os }
 };